tercen/TSON/rtson/README.md

 ### 1.4.1

-- toTSON use native rust lib
+- fromTSON use native rust lib

 ### 1.4